 When a hospital does not do its job to protect and care for the patients in their facility, resulting in sexual assault or rape, that hospital can potentially share responsibility for the harm to the patient.
-Contacting a law firm with years of experience representing survivors of sexual assault in medical facilities is essential to help support your claim and seek justice against the sexual predator.
+Contacting a law firm with years of experience representing survivors of sexual assault in medical facilities is essential to help support your claim and seek justice against sexual predators.

 How common is sex abuse in hospitals?

 The Atlanta Journal-Constitution conducted a study using public records from every state.
 After analyzing more than 100,000 disciplinary documents and other records filed since January 1, 1999, reporters identified more than 3,100 doctors facing public discipline after being accused of sexual infractions.
 Of these 3,100 doctors, more than 2,400 received discipline for violations involving patients.

 Out of the 100,000 records evaluated, over 90,000 disciplinary documents reflected disciplinary actions for offenses not including sexual assault.
 Still, that number does not reflect the many survivors who choose not to report sexual assault crimes, the claims found to be uncredible by the evaluating medical boards, or the number of violations not resulting in sanctions for the doctors or other medical providers.

 Dr. Robert Hadden: The Most Notorious Hospital Sexual Abuse Perpetrator in Recent History